April 26, 2022

 Once you run your test, it will automatically load the complete report on BlazeMeter.
 These are the results:

-Besides scaling your tests, BlazeMeter gives really useful features like real-time reporting and historic data tracking.
+Besides scaling your tests, BlazeMeter gives really useful features like real-time reporting historic data tracking and engine health monitoring.
 You can observe key statistics of the tests compared with the baseline on the Summary Panel, a test overview, and trends of your KPIs.

 BlazeMeter real-time reporting and historic data tracking